conradakunga/Blog/_posts/2025-03-21-improving-aspnet-content-negotiation-xml-serialization-performance-using-a-recyclablememorystream.md

 As you can see, it is almost a seamless replacement for the [MemoryStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.memorystream?view=net-9.0) class, as the `GetStream()` method returns a `RecyclableMemoryStream`.

-You can fine-tune performance even further by configuring the steam as follows:
+You can fine-tune performance even further by configuring the steam as follows (these are just example values - adjust as needed fo your use case):

 ```c#
 var options = new RecyclableMemoryStreamManager.Options()